-If we fail to protect our IP rights, customers or potential competitors may be able to use our technologies to develop their own solutions which could weaken our competitive position, reduce our revenue, or increase our costs.
+If we fail to protect our intellectual property ("IP") rights, customers or potential competitors may be able to use our technologies to develop their own solutions which could weaken our competitive position, reduce our revenue, or increase our costs.

 Our success depends largely on the proprietary nature of our technologies.
 We currently rely primarily on contractual, patent, copyright, trademark, and trade secret protection.
 Our pending patent applications may not result in issued patents, and even if issued, they may not be sufficiently broad to protect our proprietary technologies.
 Litigation may be necessary from time to time to enforce our IP rights or to determine the validity and scope of the proprietary rights of others.
 As a result of any such litigation, we could lose our proprietary rights and incur substantial unexpected operating costs.
 Litigation could also divert our resources, including our managerial and engineering resources.
+Further litigation may not be available or effective in some foreign countries where we have operations, some of which locations have a reputation for higher incident of intellectual property theft.